-Summary: in this tutorial, you will learn how to create views in MySQL by using the CREATE VIEW
+Summary: in this tutorial, you will learn how to create views in MySQL by using the CREATE VIEW statement.

 Introducing to CREATE VIEW statement